Social Security: An Overview

 - the cap on Social Security eligible taxable income is increased, removed (similar to Medicare), or made more progressive

-Even if none of those things happens, Social Security is fully funded through 2034, with no changes.
-After the depletion of reserves (again, due largely to the vast amount of baby boomers getting older), continuing tax income would be sufficient to pay 77% of scheduled benefits in 2034 and 74% in 2092 (when a 30 year-old today would hit age 103).
+Even if none of those things happens, Social Security is fully funded until 2034, with no changes.
+After the depletion of reserves (again, due largely to the vast amount of baby boomers getting older), continuing tax income would be sufficient to pay 77% of scheduled benefits in 2034 and decline to 72% in 2096 (when a 30 year-old today would hit age 104).
 And keep in mind that Social Security is projected to result in inflation-adjusted real rates of return that are positive for everyone and very positive for many, as the funds earn interest over time.
 We’re talking about scheduled benefit payouts, not contributions (half of which comes from your employer, by the way).

 There is Strong Support for Raising Social Security Benefits (Not Cutting Them)